 - Depending on the problem with the hard drive, we may open the cover and assess internal physical damage inside our clean room.

 4) Revive hard drive

 - Various actions may be taken to revive the hard drive so it’s accessible on a sector-level by our hardware cloning tools.
-This may include locating and replacing donor parts, repairing corrupt areas of the firmware, and replacing or repairing bad components on the PCB.
+This may include locating and replacing donor parts (such as “heads”), repairing corrupt areas of the firmware, and replacing or repairing bad components on the PCB.

 - If donor parts are required, we’ll send an e-mail to let our customer know that we are attempting to locate a donor part (and we’ll specify which part we’re looking for).
 We’ll send another e-mail after the part has been found with a shipping ETA.

 - If the hard drive failure is due to damaged heads (about 25% of the hard drives we receive), and the cost of compatible donor heads exceed our rate for recovery (about 15% of the hard drives we receive), we offer our customers the option of a partial recovery.
 For example, if your drive has 10 heads and 1 is bad, we may still be able to recover 90% of your data!
 We can do this by virtually turning off the damaged head in the drives, firmware using a tool like the PC-3000.

 - If the cost of donor parts is too expensive (more than $50), the recovery is not feasible for us to perform (assuming we don’t already have the donor part in stock and cannot disable the bad head and provide a “partial recovery”).
 In these cases, we may offer you the option of providing/paying for the required donor part (which could cost $50 or more).
 You can also decline our recovery attempt and pay nothing.
 See how a head swap works.